 With Rails, scraping any website on the internet with just a few lines of code is a breeze.

-So the coolest thing here is that Ruby on Rails makes development super fast even though Ruby may not be the fastest language around.
+So the coolest thing here is that Ruby on Rails development is super fast even though Ruby may not be the fastest language around.
 This is because the speed of writing the code is significantly faster when compared to other programming languages.

 Further, a lot of tools are also aimed at ensuring the high quality of code, but it starts with the syntax that makes your code elegant (and uncluttered).